US seeks to expel Russian mercenaries from Sudan, Libya

 Prigozhin did not respond to a request for comment sent to the press department of the Concord Group, of which he is an owner.

-The group’s role in Libya and Sudan was central to recent talks between CIA director William Burns and officials in Egypt and Libya in January.
+The group’s role in Libya and Sudan was central to talks between CIA director William Burns and officials in Egypt and Libya in January.
 Secretary of State Antony Blinken also discussed the group with President Abdel Fattah el-Sissi in a late-January trip to Cairo, Egyptian officials said.
-Weeks after the visits, Burns acknowledged in a Thursday speech at Georgetown University in Washington D.C., that after recent travel to Africa he was concerned about the Wagner’s growing influence in the continent.
+Weeks after the visits, Burns acknowledged in a Thursday speech at Georgetown University in Washington that after recent travel to Africa, he was concerned about Wagner’s growing influence in the continent.

 “That is a deeply unhealthy development and we’re working very hard to counter it,” Burns said.

-The group and its founder have been under U.S. sanctions since 2017, and the Biden administration in December announced new export restrictions to restrict its access to technology and supplies, designating it as a “significant transnational criminal organization.”
+The group and Prigozhin have been under U.S. sanctions since 2017, and the Biden administration in December announced new export restrictions on its access to technology and supplies, designating it as a “significant transnational criminal organization.”

 SUDAN